danilojpferreira/json-crypto/README.md

 ### Arguments:

 1. string: <font size="1">_REQUIRED_</font> A input string that should be decrypted.
 Should be of type `string`.
-2. secret: <font size="1">_OPTIONAL_</font> Secret string (with up to 32 chars).
+2. secret: <font size="1">_OPTIONAL_</font> Secret hex string (with up to 32 chars).
 Needs to be the same secret hash used to encrypt.
 Should be of type `String`.
 We use a default hash if not informed.
-3. secret_2: <font size="1">_OPTIONAL_</font> Secret string (with up to 16 chars).
+3. secret_2: <font size="1">_OPTIONAL_</font> Secret hex string (with up to 16 chars).
 Needs to be the same secret hash used to encrypt.
 Should be of type `String`.
 We use a default hash if not informed.

 ### Output